Power of Attorney Documents Provided by Knowledgeable Lawyers in Hyannis

 How Can I Know Which Type of POA is Right For Me?

 While there are many sources to obtain this type of document on the internet, only a qualified professional would be able to advise you on which POA is right for you, and to craft it according to state requirements.
-At Boyd & Boyd, we have a team of knowledgeable attorneys ready to help you with your estate planning and long-term care planning.
+At Boyd & Boyd, we have a team of knowledgeable estate planning attorneys ready to help you with your estate planning and long-term care planning.

 Call us at (508) 775-7800 and request to book a free initial estate planning consultation.
 We are here to help!